zubin-madon/zubin-madon/README.md

 ## Hi there 👋
 After drilling oil & gas wells for 14 years, I gave up command of my last offshore oil rig in Feb 2021 and have been coding all day everyday since.
 I had learnt HTML, C, C++ as part of my Bachelor's in Mechanical Engineering so I was familiar with the basics.
 In 2021 I started with Python, then moved on to JS, Solidity, React and NextJS.

-### Portfolio Highlights with key repos a short summary for each down below:
+### Portfolio Highlights with key Repos a Short Summary for Each:

-### 🔭 Stuff I've Built:
+## 🔭 Stuff I've Built:
 ### - Web3/ React/ Next JS/ Solidity:

 1. [Geckos AI](https://github.com/zubin-madon/GeckosAI) - A derivative art NFT project created using neural network transfer of Sci-Fi scenes on the Gallactic Geckos (using Python).
 Using Candy Machine and Metaplex to setup the mint on Solana.
 With a front-end minting Dapp. *URL: https://geckosAI.online*